 Last names have not been around forever.
 It seems that they first began to be used in England around 1250, possibly as a need to identify individuals beyond their immediate family and locality.
 The Norman feudal system provided one reason for this need for surnames: so too did the development of subsidy rolls at parishes around the country.

-There appear to be four main origins of surnames:
+There appear to have been five main origins of surnames:

-- family patronyms (i.e. names deriving from first names)
+- family patronymics (i.e. names deriving from first names)

 - names describing a location (where one lived)

 - and occupational or trade names.

 Normans.
 The Normans who invaded England in 1066 and became its ruling class often brought their own names with them.
 Norman of course is a common surname today.

 Often surnames have derived from Norman first names, Gilbert and Hammond for example; or place-names back in Normandy, now anglicized such as Barry, Lyons, Maynard and Warren; or French words such as riviere replacing the old Anglo-Saxon ea and becoming the surname Rivers.